 The Best Yeast for Home Bakers: Instant Yeast Vs. Active Dry

-A look at the different kinds of yeast available for home bread bakers, and the only kind you actually need.
+A look at the different kinds of yeast available for home bread bakers and the only kind you need.

 wooden surface with instant yeast in mason jar and teaspoon

-Well, there is one easy bread baking decision you can make that will let you ignore all that advice and have no trouble with your yeast.
-When you switch to instant yeast, you just add it in like any other ingredient and never worry about any of that.
-If you don’t need to hear all the reasons why and just want to order some, here is the kind I use and recommend.
+Well, there is one easy bread-baking decision you can make that will let you ignore all that advice and have no trouble with your yeast.
+When you switch to instant yeast, you add it like any other ingredient and never worry about it.
+If you don’t need to hear all the reasons why and want to order some, here is the kind I use and recommend.

-Let’s discuss the differences between instant yeast vs active dry.
+Let’s discuss the differences between instant yeast and active dry.

 Ready to start bread baking?